Rivis666/Leash/README.md

-# Leash
-A cross-platform package manager where you control the permissions.
-Design doc — seeking contributors.
+# Leash"A cross-platform package manager where you control the permissions.
+Design doc — seeking contributors."
 # Leash

 You control the length.
 One system, any platform.